winsiderss/systeminformer/README.md

 ## Plugins

-Plugins can be configured from Informer > Plugins.
+Plugins can be configured from Options > Plugins.

 If you experience any crashes involving plugins, make sure they are up to date.